Wolfgang Petrick: Artistic work, perception

-Petrick himself wanted to “show the viewer a state of change and deformation” and wanted to create poetic but also “inedible images and installations” that were not easy to consume.
-“The collector Harald Falckenberg once said that we all still have the war in us,” Petrick quotes him: “My toys were burnt-out bazookas, rusty knives and stuff like that,” he says of his childhood.
+Petrick wanted to “show the viewer a state of change and deformation” and wanted to create poetic but also “inedible images and installations” that were not easy to consume.
+“The collector Harald Falckenberg once said that we all still have the war in us,” Petrick quoted him: “My toys were burnt-out bazookas, rusty knives and stuff like that,” he says of his childhood.
 “I took pictures like that with anger, it also had something liberating,” he says looking back, and since Russia's attack on Ukraine he has been dreaming of war again.
 Nightmarish fades and combinations play a central role in Petrick's scenarios.
 “My life has always had such strange superpositions.
 And that's how I still paint.”

-Petrick's work focuses on painting, drawing and printmaking, and he also uses his own photographs for his sculptures.
-He edits them using copiers, projections or scanners, puts their metamorphoses together into collages or inserts them directly into his objects.
-He listens to music from the Neue Deutsche Härte and late works by Beethoven: “Our existence is no longer linear,” says Petrick.
+Petrick's work focuses on painting, drawing and printmaking, and he also used his own photographs for his sculptures.
+He edited them using copiers, projections or scanners, put their metamorphoses together into collages or inserted them directly into his objects.
+He listened to music from the Neue Deutsche Härte and late works by Beethoven: “Our existence is no longer linear,” said Petrick.

-Occasionally Petrick's drawings and etchings appear as illustrations in books: for Bora Ćosić in ‘’Alaska!
-Poems for Lida’’, for Hans Christoph Buch in ‘’Monrovia, mon amour – a journey into the heart of darkness’’.
-In 1973 and 1974 he worked as a set designer at the ‘’Berlin Forum Theater’’ for the production ‘’Trotsky in Coyoacán’’ and texts by August Stramm.
+Occasionally Petrick's drawings and etchings appear as illustrations in books; including for Bora Ćosić in ‘’Alaska!
+Poems for Lida’’ and Hans Christoph Buch's ‘’Monrovia, mon amour – a journey into the heart of darkness’’.
+In 1973 and 1974, he worked as a set designer at the ‘’Berlin Forum Theater’’ for the production ‘’Trotsky in Coyoacán’’ and texts by August Stramm.

-Wolfgang Petrick lives and works in Berlin.
-He has been married to the artist Helma (Malerin) since 1964; The couple has a daughter together: the children's and young adult's author Nina Petrick.